-- Clean the gutters and drain pipes of leaves and other debris.
+- Clean the drain pipes of leaves and other debris.
 Be sure they drain away from the house.
 In cold-climate areas, drain outside faucets.

 - Check the gutters and downspouts for proper fastening and re-secure if loose or sagging.

-- Clean leaves and debris from courtyard and pool storm drains to prevent blockages.
+- Clean leaves and debris from around pool or nearby storm drains to prevent blockages.